axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-custom-widget.rst

          ..

          - type ``boolean``: Mark that the parameter is a boolean variable.
            On configuration dialog, this field will be rendered as radio buttons, user can choose between true or false by click the radio buttons.
            This type only accept two values ``true`` or ``false``.

-Please refer to JSON file variables.Portal.Dashboard.json and process DashboardCustomWidgetExample\investmentList.ivp in project portal-developer-examples for more details about how to define Ivy process for the custom widget.
+Please refer to JSON file variables.Portal.Dashboard.json and process ``DashboardCustomWidgetExample/investmentList.ivp`` in project ``portal-developer-examples`` for more details about how to define Ivy process for the custom widget.

 .. |dashboard-custom-field| image:: images/new-dashboard-custom-widget/process-custom-field.png
 .. |dashboard-custom-params| image:: images/new-dashboard-custom-widget/process-custom-params.png
-.. |dashboard-custom-widget-configuration| image:: images/new-dashboard-custom-widget/process-custom-widget-configuration.png
+.. |dashboard-custom-widget-configuration| image:: ../../screenshots/dashboard/process-custom-widget-configuration.png